Mentorship

 Phase 2: Transition to Clinical Practice: Lead consultations with direct oversight.
 Start creating your private practice business plan.

-Phase 5: IBCLC Certification: Celebrate your new credentials and launch your career.
+Phase 5: IBCLC Certification: Celebrate your new credentials, obtain additional IBCLC-only insurance contracts, and launch your career.

 Why Mentee with LCB?